carvel-dev/carvel/site/content/kapp-controller/docs/develop/kctrl-faq.md

 This file needs to reside in the paths passed to `ytt` in the AppSpec described in the PackageBuild resource.
 And also be included in the list of paths assigned to key `includePaths`.

-Along with `kbld` configuration, the container image name in the deployment should be same as the `sources.image` in the `kbld` configuration.
-Thus we need to change our deployment to:
+Along with `kbld` configuration, the container image name in the deployment should be same as the `sources.image` in the `kbld` configuration. e.g.:
 ```
 apiVersion: apps/v1
 kind: Deployment